 The Citi® Double Cash Card - 18 month BT offer also offers an introductory 0 percent APR period, though it's longer than what the HSBC Gold Mastercard® credit card offers.
 After the intro for the Citi card, the Citi® Double Cash Card - 18 month BT offer APR is 15.74% - 25.74%* Variable.

 You don't get 0 percent APR on purchases during that period– just on whatever you transfer to the card– but this offer is good for anyone looking for a little extra time to pay off an outstanding balance.
-Outside of balance transfers, you will earn 1 percent on every dollar you spend, and then 1 percent per dollar when you pay your bill.
+Outside of balance transfers, you will earn 1 percent on every dollar you spend, and then 1 percent per dollar when you pay the minimum balance due on your bill each month, on time.
 And there are no caps, so the more you spend, the more you can earn.